 Check where your business's current state is based on metrics or attributes.
 Review your chosen area and identify causes that contributed to your business's current state.
 Check its efficiency, product profitability, customer satisfaction, performance, participation, and competitive advantages.
 Use charts to illustrate your data.

 Propose a target state for your business to follow.
 In setting your goals, be SMART (specific, measurable, achievable, relevant, and time-bounded) about your gap analysis.
-Be holistic with your approach, make it flexible and adaptive to changes.
+Be holistic with your approach, make it flexible, and adapt to changes.
 Most importantly, make sure to create a contingency plan in case things don't go according to plan.

 Identify the gap between where you are now and where you want to be at a certain time.
 How far are you from your target state from your actual production?
 Compare your current state with your ideal state and fill the gap.
 Describe the gap and quantify the differences.
 After researching its potential causes, outline contributions that can fill the gap differences between your present state and your ideal state.